On this page:

 - checking auction results online or in newspapers.

 Make sure you understand the laws about underquoting in Victoria.
-For more information, view our Understanding property prices page.
+For more information, view Understanding property prices.

 Do not rush into buying property